Getting Started

 Initialize SDK and Create a Project

-Before initializing the SDK, you will need to load your credential file to the correct directory.
+Before initializing the SDK, you will need to put your credential file to the correct directory.
 When you receive access to the SDK, you will be provided with instructions of how to do this.

-The TSDK (Treble SDK) is what is used to initialize your SDK instance.
+(Treble SDK) is what is used to initialize your SDK instance.

 from treble_tsdk.tsdk import TSDK